Pretrained deep models outperform GBDTs in Learning-To-Rank under label scarcity: Design: Unsupervised pretraining for LTR

 \textbf{Dataset.} We use MSLRWEB30K (or MSLR for brevity) \citep{mslr}, Yahoo Set1 (or Set1 for brevity) \citep{chapelle2011yahoo}, and Istella\_S \citep{lucchese2016post} (a smaller version of Istella \citep{dato2016fast}).
 In the tabular LTR literature, these three datasets are generally considered the standard; most recent papers evaluate (only) on these datasets \citep{qin2021neural, ai2019learning, pang2020setrank, yang2022toward, yu2020ptranking}.
 To simulate scarcity of labels, we let 0.1\% of the training query groups in each dataset keep their labels, while the rest of the query groups have no labels.
 Dataset statistics are provided in \cref{app:datasets}.

-\textbf{Methodology.} For the neural pretraining approaches (which include SimCLR-Rank, SimSiam, SimCLR, SubTab, VIME-self, DACL+, and SCARF), the base of the model is the tabular ResNet\footnote{We emphasize that we do not prescribe any specific deep learning architecture choice; the choice for the best DL model may depend on the specific LTR task.
+\textbf{Methodology.} For the neural pretraining approaches (which include SimCLR-Rank, SimSiam, SimCLR, SubTab, VIME-self, DACL+, SAINT, and SCARF), the base of the model is the tabular ResNet\footnote{We emphasize that we do not prescribe any specific deep learning architecture choice; the choice for the best DL model may depend on the specific LTR task.
 Our proposed workflow of pretraining deep models in LTR is agnostic to the specific choice of DL architecture.
 Prior work has proposed DL architectures designed for click-through rate (CTR)/LTR based on factorization machines \citep{rendle2010factorization}, such as DeepFM and DCNv2 \citep{guo2017deepfm, wang2021dcn}, which we compare to in \cref{sec: sparse} and \cref{sec: sparse} against our pretrained models.
-Note that it is unclear currently how to do unsupervised pretraining using these CTR/LTR specific architectures at the moment.} (check the footnote for our explanation on the architecture choice). \kkt{We also evaluate ``SimCLR-Sample'', a neural pretraining baseline we create to demonstrate the value of negatives from the same query group.
+Note that it is unclear currently how to do unsupervised pretraining using these CTR/LTR specific architectures at the moment.} (check the footnote for our explanation on the architecture choice).
+We also evaluate ``SimCLR-Sample'', a neural pretraining baseline we create to demonstrate the value of negatives from the same query group.
 SimCLR-Sample is like SimCLR-Rank, but at the beginning of each epoch the items are first randomly permuted and grouped into fake query groups.
 Then we apply SimCLR-Rank.
-Thus SimCLR-Sample has the same time/space complexity as SimCLR-Rank.} For the neural pretraining approaches (which include SimCLR-Rank, SimSiam, SimCLR, SubTab, VIME-self, DACL+, and SCARF), the base of the model is the tabular ResNet\footnote{We emphasize that we do not prescribe any specific deep learning architecture choice; the choice for the best DL model may depend on the specific LTR task.
-Our proposed workflow of pretraining deep models in LTR is agnostic to the specific choice of DL architecture.
-Prior work has proposed DL architectures designed for click-through rate (CTR)/LTR based on factorization machines \citep{rendle2010factorization}, such as DeepFM and DCNv2 \citep{guo2017deepfm, wang2021dcn}, which we compare to in \cref{sec: sparse} and \cref{sec: sparse} against our pretrained models.
-Note that it is unclear currently how to do unsupervised pretraining using these CTR/LTR specific architectures at the moment.} (check the footnote for our explanation on the architecture choice).
+Thus SimCLR-Sample has the same time/space complexity as SimCLR-Rank.
 We pretrain on all the available query groups and finetune/train on only the labeled query groups.